imran1503/SYSC3110Monopoly/README.md

 ###### Jail
 When a player is sent to jail by landing on the designated "Go to jail" space, they are moved diagonally across the board directly to the jail cell on the 10th space.
 They are unable to collect go while moving to the jail cell.
 A player that is in jail is required to stay for a maximum of 3 turns after entering jail.
 While in jail, every turn they are required to roll doubles in order to leave jail early.
 If they are unable to roll doubles by the third turn, they are required to pay $50 to the bank in order to be released.
 They do not reroll for movment when they leave jail, they take the roll that got them out, or that would have if it was a double on their final turn in jail.

-###### The Lack of:   Speed Dice, Chance Cards, Community Chest, Mortgaging property, Housing
+###### The Lack of:   Speed Dice, Chance Cards, Community Chest, and Mortgaging property
-We are not able to implement these features in this version of the boardModel.
+We are not able to implement these features in this version of the Monopoly.

 ###### Example Turns
-Players press "Start BoardView", and then decide how many players you want by entering it in the popup that will appear upon clicking the start game button.
-F
+Players press "Start Game", and choose which language they will like to play in.
+Then they need to decide how many players you want by entering it in the popup that will appear upon clicking the start game button.
-For each player, you will decide if they are to be either a human player or a AI, and if they are a human player, enter their name.
+For each player, you will decide if they are to be either a human player or an AI, and enter their name.

 The game will decide who gets to move first randomly.
 Player 1 presses "Roll" to move.